zendesk/notely_app/README.md

-# Zendesk Sunset
+# Notely

-Record end user activity using the Events API.
+Record user activity using the Events API.

-### The following information is displayed:

-* info1
-* info2
-* info3

-Please submit bug reports to [Insert Link]().
-Pull requests are welcome.

 ### Screenshot(s):

 [put your screenshots down here.]